joshuaeckroth/csci221-website/homework/homework01.md

 Fill in the code below.
 The code comments describe what to do.

 Name your bitbucket repository exactly `csci221-hw01`.
-Make sure to add me ('joshuaeckroth') as a "reader" to your repository.
+Make sure to add me ('eckroth@cse.ohio-state.edu') as a "reader" to your repository.

 ## Template code